doomydot/PPPUCPP2nd/README.md

 # Exercises (Try these and Drills) from Bjarne Stroustrup's Programming, Principles and Practice Using C++ (2nd Edition)

+## Why?

+Having mostly done programming sporadically and for game development I feel my foundational understanding of it all wasn't strong enough.
+And since I'll most likely be working with Unreal Engine in the future, which uses C++.
+I feel it's a good idea to build that foundation, so that I can trust and contribute to my future games codebase.

+In this repository you will find my solutions to mostly every excersize I found worth doing in the book.
+I upload them so that others may use this repo as a reference to compare their solutions.

 ---

 ## About my exercises